 We believe that no one should die from this illness through ignorance.
 We aim to reduce the stigma attached and educate our clients; arming them with the full facts of their disease and helping them to recover and realise their full potential.

-When you walk into one of our treatment centres you will immediately feel a sense of warmth, of hope, of positivity and a caring family atmosphere.
+When you walk into one of our treatment centres and meet our team, you will immediately feel a sense of warmth, of hope, of positivity and a caring family atmosphere.

 We then go about empowering people to change their thoughts, accept their feelings and subsequently change the behaviour.
 We teach people the 12 step programme – a very simple and practical set of tools which has been helping people to get clean and sober for nearly 100 years.
 We challenge people when they cannot see what they need to see but we allow people to make mistakes and learn from them.
 Via the intense structure of the programme and the quasi-residential living model, we also empower our clients to obtain a new set of positive ‘learned’ behaviours; by being in the community and living in shared accommodation, by having some responsibility to manage money, do a weekly shop, cook for themselves and live in the community, our clients are learning every single day how to ‘live’ in the real world without needing a substance to get them through.
 Every day in treatment is a building block for long term success.

 We do all of this over the course of 2 to 24 weeks.
 Many of our clients arrive at PCP with many years of active addiction and often many years of misery before that.
 Ultimately it can take a long time to ‘un-weave’ the chaos of someone’s life in addiction, so the more time people can have adopting this new lifestyle, the better the long term outcome.
 We can also offer re-housing and relocation via PCP Housing, if someone wanted a truly fresh start to life in a new town, with new people and real opportunity.

 However long someone is with us, we will always aim to provide them with a solid foundation for a life in recovery, a new beginning.